gregorias/coerce.nvim/README.md

 ## Comparison to similar tools

+[Text-case][text-case] is significantly more feature-rich than Coerce, but if you just need to change case of the current keyword, Coerce is simpler.

 | Feature                            | Coerce | [Text-case][text-case] | [Abolish][abolish] |
 | :--                                | :--:   | :--:                   | :--:               |
 | Full Unicode support               | ✅     | ❌                     | ❌                 |